Gentiloni government

 The Gentiloni government was the 64th government of the Italian Republic, in office from 12 December 2016 to 1 June 2018.
 The government was headed by Paolo Gentiloni, former Minister of Foreign Affairs of the Renzi government.

-The government was formed after Matteo Renzi's resignation as Prime Minister, due to the result of the 2016 constitutional referendum.
+The government was formed after Matteo Renzi's resignation as Prime Minister due to the result of the 2016 Italian constitutional referendum.
 The new government preserved most of the ministers of the former Renzi government.
-It was led by the centre-left Democratic Party (PD), and it originally included the New Centre-Right (NCD) and the Centrists for Europe (CpE) as junior partners.
+It was led by the centre-left Democratic Party (PD) and included the New Centre-Right (NCD) and the Centrists for Europe (CpE) as junior partners.
 It also included a few non-party independents.
 The NCD was later merged into Popular Alternative (AP).

 History

 Background and formation

 Gentiloni's government during the oath.

-On 7 December 2016, Prime Minister Matteo Renzi announced his resignation, following the rejection of his proposals to overhaul the Senate in the 2016 constitutional referendum.
+On 7 December 2016, Prime Minister Matteo Renzi announced his resignation, following the rejection of his proposals to overhaul the Senate of the Republic in the 2016 constitutional referendum.
 A few days later, on 11 December 2016, President Sergio Mattarella asked Paolo Gentiloni, then Minister of Foreign Affairs, to form a new government.
-On the following day Gentiloni was officially sworn in as the new head of the government.
+On the following day, Gentiloni was officially sworn in as the new head of the government.

 Gentiloni formed a coalition government supported by his own Democratic Party, the New Centre-Right and the Centrists for Italy.
 This was the same majority which supported Renzi's government for almost three years.
 The centrist Liberal Popular Alliance, led by Denis Verdini, did not support the new government, because no party member was appointed minister.
 Deputy ministers of the Italian Socialist Party and Solidary Democracy were also appointed.
 After the split of the Democratic and Progressive Movement from the Democratic Party, that party was presented by one deputy minister in the government until 3 October 2017.